Skip to main content

 Sign in

-To start the sign-in process, tap the newly installed UXI App icon on your device when the download has completed.
+To start the sign-in process, tap the newly installed UXI App icon on your device once the download has completed.

 Launching the UXI App

-When launching the UXI App for the first time, a welcome tutorial will be presented which will display an introductory guide on the UXI App's main features.
-Swipe through the screens and tap the Get Started button to present the sign-in screen.
+When launching the UXI App for the first time, a welcome tutorial will be presented, displaying an introductory guide to the UXI App's main features.
+Swipe through the screens and tap the Get Started button to access the sign-in screen.

-On every other subsequent launch of the UXI App, the welcome tutorial will not be presented and instead, the sign-in screen will be presented containing an email text field input.
-Fill in the email address associated with the UXI dashboard sign-in and tap continue to proceed.
+On every subsequent launch of the UXI App, the welcome tutorial will not be presented.
+Instead, the sign-in screen will be displayed, containing an email text field input.
+Fill in the email address associated with your UXI dashboard sign-in and tap Continue to proceed.

 If the email address is associated with an SSO (Single Sign-On) provider, you will be directed to your SSO provider's sign-in screen.

-If the email address is not associated with an SSO provider, the UXI App will present a password text field on validation of the email address.
+If the email address is not associated with an SSO provider, the UXI App will present a password text field after validating the email address.

 Once you are successfully signed in and authenticated, the UXI App will present the sensor list.

 At this point, a permission alert will be presented, asking for Bluetooth access.
-This is to search for available G-series sensors that are within range.
-Aruba UXI has the highest security standards and practices and at no point will the UXI App maliciously use Bluetooth access.
-If Bluetooth permissions are denied, only limited features will be available to use.
+This is necessary to search for available G-series sensors within range.
+HPE Aruba Networking adheres to the highest security standards and practices, and at no point will the UXI App maliciously use Bluetooth access.
+If Bluetooth permissions are denied, only limited features will be available.

-Before searching for available G-series sensors within Bluetooth range, an account for which to search for sensors must be selected from the list.
+Before searching for available G-series sensors within Bluetooth range, an account must be selected from the list to search for sensors.
 If a customer is not selected, a default account will be allocated.

-Please make sure the correct customer is selected to search for the correct sensors.
+Please ensure the correct customer is selected to search for the appropriate sensors.

 Once an account has been selected or the screen has been dismissed, the sensor list screen will be presented.

-The UXI App will present a Bluetooth loading indicator, which indicates that the UXI App is searching via Bluetooth for nearby G-series sensors that are within Bluetooth signal range.
+The UXI App will display a Bluetooth loading indicator, signaling that it is searching for nearby G-series sensors within Bluetooth signal range.

-When the UXI App detects available sensors via Bluetooth, the UXI App will authenticate these sensors and present a representation of the sensors on the screen in the form of a list of sensors.
+When the UXI App detects available sensors via Bluetooth, it will authenticate these sensors and display them on the screen as a list of sensors.

-If the UXI App cannot ascertain the authenticity or identify nearby sensors via Bluetooth, the no sensors located message will be displayed.
-Tap search again or pull the screen down to refresh and scan for sensors.
+If the UXI App cannot ascertain the authenticity or identify nearby sensors via Bluetooth, a "No sensors located" message will be displayed.
+Tap Search again or pull the screen down to refresh and scan for sensors.

 The list of sensors will provide information that can help troubleshoot the sensor and supply updated real-time feedback on the progress of the configuration transfer from the UXI App to the sensor.
-Below is a detailed explanation of the particulars that are defined in the sensor list.
+Below is a detailed explanation of the particulars defined in the sensor list:

-• UX-G5E G series-sensors do not display mobile information.
+Note: UX-G5E G-series sensors do not display mobile information.

-The UXI App gives indicators of the state of Ethernet and mobile connectivity of a G-series sensor.
-The states will either indicate a green, red, or gray icon, depending on the state the sensor is in.
-A corresponding label in which more detail about the state accompanies each of the Ethernet and mobile state icons.
+The UXI App provides indicators for the state of Ethernet and mobile connectivity on a G-series sensor.
+The states are represented by green, red, or gray icons, depending on the sensor's current status.
+Each Ethernet and mobile state icon is accompanied by a corresponding label that provides more detailed information about the state.

-A green Ethernet or mobile icon indicates that the sensor is connected to the dashboard and is testing.
+Green Ethernet or Mobile Icon: Indicates that the sensor is connected to the dashboard and is actively testing.

-The following listed Ethernet states may provide a better indication of the state that the sensor is currently in.
-(For an expanded view, detail and recommendations for the following issues please see the sensor detail screen section of the user guide):
+The following listed Ethernet states may provide a better indication of the current state of the sensor.
+(For an expanded view, details, and recommendations for the following issues, please see the sensor detail screen section of the user guide):

 • Connected